dalmo1991/superflexPy/doc/build_element.rst

    :lines: 29-46
    :linenos:

-The main purpose of the method (lines 9-16) is to deal with the numerical solver.
-In this case we can accept two architectures: pure Python or Numba.
-The option selected will control the function used to calculate the fluxes.
-Keep in mind that, since some methods may still need the Python implementation of the fluxes, the Python implementation must be always provided.
+In the context of SuperflexPy, the main purpose of the method :code:`__init__` (lines 9-16) is to deal with the numerical solver.
+In this case we can accept two
+architectures: pure Python or Numba.
+The option selected will control the method used to calculate the fluxes.
+Note that, since some methods of the approximator may require the Python implementation of the fluxes, the Python implementation must be always provided.

-The second method to implement is :code:`set_input`, which maps the (ordered) list of input fluxes to a dictionary that gives a name to these fluxes.
+The second method to implement is :code:`set_input`, which converts the (ordered) list of input fluxes to a dictionary that gives a name to these fluxes.

 .. literalinclude:: build_element_code.py